Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/02_thordan.en.md

 <details markdown=block>
 <summary>
-  <b>[Sanctity of the Ward]</b> Why does the Meteor group go outside, even for
+  <b>[Sanctity of the Ward]</b> Why don't we fix the DPS to go in or out
-  the E/W positions?
-Wouldn't it be easier to fix, say, T/H out and DPS in and not have to worry about which role has Meteors?
+  instead of having to worry about Meteor roles?
 </summary>
 <table>
   <tr>